 There often tends to be a belief from managers that they must wait until a formal complaint is made before they can take any action.
 This belief, which is false, sometimes reinforces a business’ reluctance to investigate and can be used by a manager to stick their head in the sand about what is going on in the workplace.
-Under work health and safety legislation, contract and tort, an employer must take all reasonable steps to protect the health and safety of employees.
+Under work health and safety legislation, contract and tort, an employer must take all reasonable steps to protect the health and safety of employees including a workplace safety training.
 This includes taking action as soon as becoming aware of serious workplace concerns, regardless of the way these may be communicated to the business.
 Taking action early also assists in deterring future formal complaints and can improve employee morale and performance.

 The employee who complains but doesn’t want an investigation